acoppes/unity-bitmasktypes/README.md

 <img src="images/example_using_names2.png" alt="drawing" width="400"/>

+One good thinga bout enums approach is you can have type checks in compilation time, so you can't misplace a check between ArmorType and DamageType unless you want it and you have to explicitly specify it.

 This works with other enums and even with int fields.

 ```csharp
     [EnumName("damages")]
     public int type3;
 ```

+One good thing of using ints is you don't have to worry about defining all the enum entries, while the enums mode will fail if you define more types in the asset than the enum.

+On drawback is you don't any type in code, you just work with ints, so yo delegate the config to the editor all the time.
+This could be fixed by autogenerating code with static int list for each defined type maybe.